gardenofegan/northdearbornpantry-hugo/site/content/how-to-help/_index.md

 **Volunteer Positions:**

-**Box Truck Driver**  -  As a box truck driver you will go to local businesses have generously donated to the pantry.
+**Box Truck Driver**  -  As a box truck driver, you pick up product at local businesses that have generously donated to the pantry.
 No CDL is required.

-**Monthly Volunteers** - Sign up to work during normal Pantry hours helping distribute food to patrons, stocking shelves, and general operations.
+**Monthly Volunteers** - Sign-up to work during normal Pantry hours and help distribute food to patrons, stock shelves, and help with general operations.

 **Donate Through Rewards Programs at No Cost to You!**

 **Kroger Community Rewards**  -  Each time you use your Kroger Plus card, Kroger will donate to the Pantry!
 Go online to [krogercommunityrewards.com](https://www.kroger.com/signin?redirectUrl=/account/communityrewards) and register your Kroger Plus card.
 Link it to the North Dearborn Pantry, Inc. with NPO number 82532.
-After you register your rewards card, check the bottom of your receipt will verify that you are linked to the North Dearborn Pantry, Inc.
+After you register your rewards card, check the bottom of your receipt to verify that you are linked to the North Dearborn Pantry, Inc.

  **AmazonSmile  -**  Register your Amazon account for AmazonSmile and the pantry will receive a donation each time you shop!
 Visit [smile.amazon.com/ch/36-4598281](https://smile.amazon.com/ch/36-4598281) for more details and to sign up.